-At 31 December 2021, 6 month US LIBOR was approximately 0.34325% (31 December 2020: 0.25763 %), whereas the Company has fixed interest on its borrowings as described above.
-Based on the interest rates gap, over the life of the ISDA, the indicative losses were assessed at approximately RO 4.37 million (31 December 2020: RO 7.41 million) by the counter parties to the ISDA.
+At 31 December 2022, 6 month US LIBOR was approximately 2.87686% (31 December 2021: 0.34325%), whereas the Company has fixed interest on its borrowings as described above.
+Based on the interest rates gap, over the life of the ISDA, the indicative losses were assessed at approximately RO 0.57 million (31 December 2021: RO 4.37 million) by the counter parties to the ISDA.

-In order to comply with International Financial Reporting Standard 9 "Financial Instruments: Recognition and Measurement" this hedge is being tested for its effectiveness and, consequently, ineffective and effective portions are being recognised in profit or loss and other comprehensive income, respectively.
-The fair value of the hedge instruments' indicative losses at 31 December 2021 in the amount of approximately RO 3.7 million (31 December 2020: RO 6.3 million), net of deferred tax asset, has been recorded within equity and the gross deficit in the amount of RO 4.37 million (31 December 2020: RO 7.41 million) is recorded under liabilities.
+In order to comply with IFRS 9 "Financial Instruments: Recognition and Measurement" this hedge is being tested for its effectiveness and, consequently, ineffective and effective portions are being recognised in the statement of profit or loss and other comprehensive income, respectively.
+The fair value of the hedge instruments' indicative losses at 31 December 2022 in the amount of approximately RO 0.49 million (31 December 2021: RO 3.7 million), net of deferred tax asset, has been recorded within equity and the gross deficit in the amount of RO 0.57 million (31 December 2021: RO 4.37 million) is recorded under liabilities.